Colorado Has Some Of The World’s Best Mountain Bike Trails

 With trail names like Chutes-and-Ladders, Zippity-Do-Da, MoJoe, and PBR (pumps, bumps, and rollers), the singletrack fun is endless.
 Prime Cut offers an easy 2 mile ascent to most of the downhill goodness.
-Warm up with the sweeping turns of Kessel Run and then progress to the berms and tabletops of PBR.
+Firstly, warm up with the sweeping turns of Kessel Run.
+Then progress to the berms and tabletops of PBR.
 More advanced riders will enjoy the thrills of the Zippity Loop and the ridge descents.

 Parking at the upper and lower lots is free so let the bike loose and enjoy the singletrack of the North Fruita Desert.

+Your family will love this area!
 Just east of Cortez in unique Southwest Colorado, nearly 30 miles of pristine singletrack squiggles its way through the arid, high desert.
 The trails are fast and flowy and will put a smile on the faces of kids and adults alike.
-There are a handful of loops to choose from, each well marked and ridden in a clockwise direction, so the ride can be as long or as short as desired.
-Views of the Wilson group mountains abound as riders weave their way through scented Juniper trees and the rollercoaster of undulating buff singletrack.
-Rib Cage is a must-ride downhill trail with table tops and banked berms that will leave riders wanting more.
+Additionally, there are a handful of loops to choose from.
+Each trail is well marked and ridden in a clockwise direction, so the ride can be as long or as short as desired.
+Riders will enjoy stunning views of the Wilson group mountains as they weave their way through scented Juniper trees and the rollercoaster of undulating buff singletrack.
+Obviously, Rib Cage is a must-ride downhill trail with table tops and banked berms that will leave riders wanting more.

-Parking is spacious and free but be kind and drop a suggested $3/person in the pay box to support the Southwest Colorado Cycling Association’s (formerly the Kokopelli Bike Club) continued and appreciated maintenance of the trail system.
+Parking is spacious and free.
+Be kind and drop a suggested $3/person in the pay box to support the Southwest Colorado Cycling Association’s (formerly the Kokopelli Bike Club) continued and appreciated maintenance of the trail system.

-Just off the I-25 corridor in Southern Colorado are 30 miles of singletrack that snake their way in and out of the Pueblo Reservoir coves.
-Typically an area that doesn’t see much snowfall, this network is usually rideable year round.
-Most of the trails skirt the mesa overlooking the lake but there are a few slot canyons to explore to test the technical skills.
-Elevation gain is minimal but the quick ups and downs coupled with miles of twists and turns make this clay shale dirt ride fast and fun.
-Tiptoeing the bluffs above the water, the tame trails are excellent for beginners and the trail system can be interconnected to create a unique ride every time.
+This is an excellent location for family rides!
+Thirty miles of singletrack snake their way in and out of the Pueblo Reservoir coves just off the I-25 corridor in Southern Colorado.
+Significantly, this network is usually rideable year round.
+Most of the trails skirt the mesa overlooking the lake.
+However, there are a few slot canyons to explore to test the technical skills.
+Elevation gain is minimal.
+However, the quick ups and downs coupled with miles of twists and turns make this clay shale dirt ride fast and fun.
+These tame trails are excellent for beginners and the trail system can be interconnected to create a unique ride every time.

-Although free parking can be found on the outskirts of the trail system, support the State Park and snag a day use pass at the main trailhead.
+Free parking can be found on the outskirts of the trail system.
+But don”t forget to support the State Park and snag a day use pass at the main trailhead.

-The foothills Southwest of Denver is home to Waterton Canyon, a truly scenic gorge graced with the South Platte River flowing steadily throughout.
-Although more of a service road than a trail, a 12.5 mile out and back ride through the canyon yields itself to the sight of big horn sheep scaling the canyon walls, fly fishermen searching for trout, and water cascading through Strontia Springs dam.
+Your family will love this area!
+The foothills Southwest of Denver are home to Waterton Canyon.
+Waterton is a truly scenic gorge graced with the South Platte River flowing steadily throughout.
+The total distance is 12.5 miles out and back.
+This is more of a service road than a trail.
+However, this trail still provides interest.
+You may see see big horn sheep scaling the canyon walls.
+Additionally, fly fishermen may be seen searching for trout.
+And you’ll enjoy the water cascading through Strontia Springs dam.
 This segment is the gateway to the Colorado Trail, a nearly 500 mile stretch of trail threaded from Denver to Durango.

-A fantastic introduction to mountain biking, this section welcomes all skill levels as the technical and physical aspects are minimal.
+This section is a fantastic introduction to mountain biking.
+This trail welcomes all skill levels as the technical and physical aspects are minimal.
 The ride gradually climbs 1000 ft in the course of 6.25 miles to the dam.
 Enjoy an easy pedal back to the parking lot!